-Thanksgiving was originally planned as a no one cooks, lets go out to eat celebration, but the more I thought on it, I realized there is no reason I cant dig in pull up my sleeves and cook a Thanksgiving meal, for my small group.
+Thanksgiving was originally planned as a no-one cooks, lets go out to eat celebration, but the more I thought about it, I realized there is no reason I can’t dig in, pull up my sleeves, and cook a Thanksgiving meal for my small group.

-The menu is very traditional, it includes, the Turkey, stuffing, gravy, mashed potatoes, roasted brussel sprouts, green bean casserole, cranberry relish and of course olives, you just got to have a plate of green and black olives to munch on while you cook.
+The menu is very traditional; it includes turkey, stuffing, gravy, mashed potatoes, roasted brussel sprouts, green bean casserole, cranberry relish, and of course, olives.
+You just have to have a plate of green and black olives to munch on while you cook.

 Why do you brine a turkey?

-A turkey is a naturally lean type of meat which mean it’s prone to drying out.
-When a turkey is placed into brine, it absorbs some of the brine which helps to both keep it moist and also to season it all the way through.
+A turkey is a naturally lean type of meat, which means it’s prone to drying out.
+When a turkey is placed in the brine, it absorbs some of the brine, which helps to both keep it moist and also season it all the way through.
 When you’re working with a brined turkey, even if you overcook it a bit, it should still come out tender and juicy.

 The next step in this cooking journey is to start preparing the Easy Crock Pot stuffing.

-I like to purchase a variety of bread, many time the clearance section of the bakery has just what I need.
-White rolls, Italian bread, wheat bread, sourdough.
-As long as you have about 3 loaves of bread that you can tear into pieces and dry out days prior to making the stuffing, you are going to succeed!
-Once the bread is a little dried out, get out a large bowl, put the bread pieces in the bowl, and sprinkle with poultry seasoning, sage, salt, pepper, with finally drizzling melted butter all over it, toss it to coat.
+I like to purchase a variety of bread, and many times the clearance section of the bakery has just what I need.
+White rolls, Italian bread, wheat bread, and sourdough As long as you have about 3 loaves of bread that you can tear into pieces and dry out days prior to making the stuffing, you are going to succeed!
+Once the bread is a little dried out, get out a large bowl, put the bread pieces in the bowl, and sprinkle with poultry seasoning, sage, salt, and pepper.
+Finally, drizzle melted butter all over it, toss it to coat.
 Do this as many times as you like until the seasoning is just right.
-Chop up 5 stalks of celery, and1 1/2 large yellow onions , add to the stuffing bowl.
+Chop up 5 stalks of celery and 1 1/2 large yellow onions , add them to the stuffing bowl.

-Add the stuffing into a crock pot, pour 1.5 cups of chicken stock over it, cover and let simmer of low during the day prior to Thanksgiving.
-You will want to check on it thru the day adding liquid as needed.
+Add the stuffing to a crock pot, pour 1.5 cups of chicken stock over it, cover, and let simmer of low during the day prior to Thanksgiving.
+You will want to check on it throughout the day, adding liquid as needed.

-This is also a good time to make the Cranberry Relish a long standing family tradition.
-The sugar adds a sweetness to the tart cranberries and the Cranberry Relish a powerful flavor punch to the entire feast!
+This is also a good time to make the Cranberry Relish a long-standing family tradition.
+The sugar adds sweetness to the tart cranberries, and the Cranberry Relish adds a powerful flavor punch to the entire feast!

 You have now survived some of the prep work as you prepare for the feast day.

-Once the meal dishes are all cooking and in place, I start on the dessert, although to be honest for the past few years, I have purchased a pre made cheesecake or a deep dish cherry pie.
+Once the meal dishes are all cooking in the oven, crock pot, or on the stovetop, I start on the dessert, although, to be honest, for the past few years, I have purchased a pre-made cheesecake or a deep-dish cherry pie.

-I hope you enjoy making the turkey leftover casserole, and the turkey and cranberry sandwich, and all the wonderful leftovers that will fill your refrigerator up for the week.
+I hope you enjoy making the turkey leftover casserole, the turkey and cranberry sandwich, and all the wonderful leftovers that will fill your refrigerator for the week.